Marin Family Fun for President's Day Weekend

 Monday, 10 am–noon

 Enjoy stories, arts and crafts activities, and movement games for children ages 1–5 and their caregivers.
 Cost: $5 per child, up to 2 adults per child are free before 11am.
 After 11 am, regular museum admission applies.
 Location: 2301 Hardies Lane, Santa Rosa.
-For more info, visit their website.
+Event details.